Tag Archives: lasagna

 Directions:

-In the meantime, heat oil in a large, ovenproof skillet.
-Add the mushrooms and sauté until some of the liquid has evaporated, about 5 minutes.
-Add the spinach and a pinch of salt.
-Sauté until spinach is wilted, another minute.
-Set mushrooms and spinach aside.
+While the water boils and the noodles cook, heat the olive oil in a large cast iron skillet.
+Add the mushrooms and salt and sauté until some of the liquid has evaporated, about 7 minutes.
+Add the spinach and cook until spinach is wilted, another couple of minutes.
+Transfer mushrooms and spinach to a bowl and set aside.

 Lazy Lasagna | A delicious and simple recipe from Alaskaknitnat.com